MOSEK/MosekCOModel.rust/README.md

 expect rough corners and untested cases, and the API is subject to change.
 Any comments and suggestions are welcome!**

+# Dependencies

+The amount of external dependencies is minimal.

+- The crate directly depend in `itertools` and nothing else.
+- Some examples depend no `rand_distr`
+- Benchmarking tests require `criterion` and `rand`.

 # MosekCOModel

 The `MosekCOModel` crate is a modeling package for building linear and conic optimization models.
 The crate does not directly include a solver - these are implemented in separate projects, currently: